 Membership shall be open, through the processes established by the Association and published on its website, to all persons interested in furthering the purpose of the Association.
 Classes of membership shall be established in the Bylaws.

 A. The Officers of the Association shall be:

-- The Immediate Past President, whose term of office shall normally be one year, coinciding with the first year of the President’s term.
+- The Immediate Past President(s), whose term of office shall normally be one year, coinciding with the first year of the President’s/Presidents’ term.

 - Preside at the General Business Meetings of the Association and of the Executive Council;

 - The Executive Secretariat consisting of one or more Executive Secretaries, who shall be responsible for the day-to-day administration of the Association.
-He, she, or they shall be appointed by and serve at the pleasure of the Executive Council.
+They shall be appointed by and serve at the pleasure of the Executive Council.
 It shall be the responsibility of the Executive Secretariat to carry out policies established by the Executive Council and perform such duties as are assigned by it.

-- The Treasurer, who shall be appointed and serve at the pleasure of the Executive Council.
-She or he shall:
+- The Treasury consisting of one or more Treasurers, who shall be appointed and serve at the pleasure of the Executive Council.
+They shall:

 - Maintain accurate and timely records of all income and expenditures of the Association;

 - Be responsible for the safekeeping of all documents relating to the fiscal affairs of the Association;